mobilepadawan/Speakit-JS/README.md

 #### getVoices() method

-The `getVoices()` method is a static method of the `Speakit` class that is used to get a list of voices available for speech synthesis in the web browser.
+The `getVoices()` method is a static method of the `Speakit` class used to retrieve a list of available voices for speech synthesis in the web browser.

 ```javascript
     Speakit.getVoices().then(voices => console.table(voices))
 ```

-This method returns an array of `SpeechSynthesisVoice` objects, which represent the voices available to be used with the speech synthesizer.
+This method returns an array of SpeechSynthesisVoice objects representing the voices available for use with the speech synthesizer.

 ```javascript
     voice.lang // represents the property where you can watch the ISO code of any available language